 For the glaze, whisk the sugar and juice until a thick glaze forms.

 When the loaf is finished, let it cool for 10 minutes in the pan before inverting it onto a rack set over a tray or tin foil.
 Poke holes in loaf with a skewer or toothpick, then spoon or brush the 2 tbsp of reserve juice over the loaf.
 Let the loaf cool completely while it absorbs the syrup.
 Pour over the glaze once the bread has cooled.
 I couldn’t wait, as you can see, so I had a bit of a mess.
 But WHO CARES?
 It was still good.

-Category: sweet recipes Tagged: alice munro, baking, blood orange coconut loaf with blood orange syrupy glaze, blood oranges, breakfast, cakes and cookies, coconut, dear life, dessert, food, life changes, loaf recipes, recipes, short stories, sweet treats, sweets
+Category: cake + sweet loaf recipes, sweet recipes Tagged: alice munro, baking, blood orange coconut loaf with blood orange syrupy glaze, blood oranges, breakfast, cakes and cookies, coconut, dear life, dessert, food, life changes, loaf recipes, recipes, short stories, sweet treats, sweets